 There were also quite a few of the 'razorfish' about, these are some of the most distinctive fish, as they one of the few fish swim vertically, appearing just to hang there in the water like loose sea grass or mangrove seedlings.

 Small fish often school in tight groups.
+These are the local 'sardine runs'.
+They are not as big as along the South African coast, but they are getting a good reputation as being more predictable and easier to see.
 Along this reef edge, one could see several great examples of this.
 Young fish probably do this to avoid predation, as more eyes can keep an eye out, and grouping reduces the chance of any one fish getting eaten.
 However, I also think these schools forms shapes that scare predators.
 Some of these schools on this reef edge looked sea snakes.
-They can be even bigger.
+(They can be even bigger.
 I was once standing on the deck of a ship at night in New Guinea looking down ino the water and saw what appeared to be the biggest shark I had ever seen!
-But after about thirty seconds it swirled and re-arranged itself to reveal it to be a just a massive school of many, very tiny fish!
+But after about thirty seconds it swirled and re-arranged itself to reveal it to be a just a massive school of many, very tiny fish!)

 On this reef, I also got to see a juvenile of a 'sweetlips'.
 When these fish are adults, they are quite large and colourful and lurk beneath reef ledges during the day.
 When they are young, they ofen have very different colours and patterns.
 This one moved around, wriggling non-stop, and they are said to perhaps be impersonating a toxic flat worm.